 Alternatively, use a bag attachment and dump the leaves in a compost bin or use them as mulch in a garden bed.
-The specific equipment I review here is battery-powered, giving it advantages under some conditions,... but disadvantages under others.
-The best battery-powered lawn mower I've reviewed so far is a Stihl product, which is what I show in my picture.
-In my review of the Stihl mower, I reveal the trick to making battery-run models easy to use.
+The specific equipment reviewed here is battery-powered, giving it advantages under some conditions,... but disadvantages under others.
+The best battery-powered lawn mower reviewed so far is a Stihl product (it is superior to the Remington product shown in the picture).
+In the review of the Stihl mower, you will learn the trick behind making battery-run models easy to use.

 04 of 05

 Anyone who has taken on the task of leaf removal knows that the job does not truly end even when you have dealt with the last leaf.
 For example, using a leaf blower blows more than leaves around -- it blows a lot of dirt around, too.
 When that dirt gets all over your driveway, patio, walkway, etc., you may want suitable equipment to clean it up.
-Enter the Shop Sweep vacuum, which I review here.Continue to 5 of 5 below.
+Enter the Shop Sweep vacuum reviewed here.Continue to 5 of 5 below.

 05 of 05